Clarel777/mau-election/README.md

 8. If a user, other than the owner of the smart contract (check this account when migrating the contract) tries to close the election, it will result in a failure.
 9. Once the "commissioner" clicks on the "Close Election", the final results will be displayed and no one can vote anymore.

+**6. Demo Website of the app:**

+A demo website of the App is provided at https://clarel777.github.io/blockchain-developer-bootcamp-final-project/.